The 14 best stops on Iceland’s Golden Circle

 Gullfoss Waterfall

-6) Langjökull Glacier
+Stop 6) Langjökull Glacier

 If you continue north from Gullfoss, you’ll reach the Langjökull Glacier.
-The second largest ice cap in Iceland, Langjökull is a popular day trip destination for adrenaline-junkies, who can enjoy snowmobiling on the glacier.
+The second largest ice cap in Iceland, Langjökull is a popular day trip destination for adrenaline junkies, who can enjoy snowmobiling on the glacier.
 This activity actually runs from Gullfoss, so you can park in the car park and meet your pick-up there, saving you the drive.
-Or include snowmobiling in you day trip of the Golden Circle.
+Or include snowmobiling in your day trip of the Golden Circle.
 Alternatively, you can take a guided tour and walk inside the glacier, taking time to explore some of its many ice caves.

 If you don’t have a car, you can join a day tour to the Langjökull Glacier from Reykjavík!